ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 ## Introduction

-Get methods are special functions in smart contracts that are made for querying specific data from them.
+Get methods are special functions in smart contracts designed for querying specific data.
 Their execution doesn't cost any fees and happens outside of the blockchain.

 These functions are very common in most smart contracts.
 For example, the default [Wallet contract](/v3/documentation/smart-contracts/contracts-specs/wallet-contracts) has several get methods, such as `seqno()`, `get_subwallet_id()` and `get_public_key()`.
 They are used by wallets, SDKs, and APIs to fetch data about wallets.